NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/structs.md

 - CPU 3: `80228400`
 - CPU 4: `80228404`

+- Partner Character 1: `80228424`
+- Partner Character 2: `80228420`
+- Partner Character 3: `8022841C`
+- Partner Character 4: `80228418`
+- Partner Character 5: `80228414`
+- Partner Character 6: `80228410`
+  - i.e. Naruto and Itachi clones, Tayuya doki demon, Kankuro's puppet, and Kiba's dog.
+Anything non-playable character with a char struct.
+    You can have up to 6 by doing a 3v3 battle where each character has a Partner Character.
+The order doesn't correlate to the player number, but rather is added as Partner Characters are needed.
+In a 1v1 match where P2 has a Partner Character, their Partner Character will be
+    Partner Character 1.

 ### Values

 #### 0x00: **Flags**

 - 00000001: If set to 0, the character is removed.
 Probably used to remove clones and such.
 - 00000008: Invincibility; all damage becomes 0.
 Used in `damage_handler()`.
+- 01000000: If this char is a Partner Character.
+Used for opcodes like `241A3C00`.

 #### 0x04: **Player ID**